 Who Could Benefit?

 Early childhood home visiting provides support and connections that can benefit all pregnant and parenting families.
-Nationally, we estimate close to 17.6 million pregnant women and families are potential beneficiaries, including all pregnant women and families with children under 6 years old and not yet in kindergarten.
+Nationally, we estimate over 17.5 million pregnant women and families are potential beneficiaries, including all pregnant women and families with children under 6 years old and not yet in kindergarten.

 Many families have more than one child who could benefit from home visiting.
 If we estimate the number of individual children rather than families, we find nearly 23 million children could potentially benefit from home visiting.
 This number includes approximately—